 Recent years have seen great interest in the phenomenon of local currencies and their ability to influence an economy.
-Trustlines provides these same benefits to all, in a scalable and decentralized way.
-It provides liquidity where needed, thus helping stimulate economic activity.
-And it naturally emphasizes local and hyper-local trade loops, since liquidity is most abundant where the trust network is strongest.
+Mutual credit in particular is a system that can sustainably provide liquidity where needed, thus helping stimulate economic activity.

 A true circular economy must address externalities not always valued by traditional currencies.
 In a mutual credit system, participants can use alternative denominations of value, such as “hours of work,” “favors,” “kilowatt-hours,” or their own new denomination.
 This can create a more holistic or sustainable economy, rendering different forms of work or value more visible, to be acknowledged or compensated appropriately.
 Using a complementary medium of exchange in this way can help bring to light all aspects of an economy.